rotorlab/rotor/pages/database/remote.md

 #### onCreate
-Called when object is not created in remote DB yet.
-Object is defined and synchronized with server here.
-This method won't be called if object already exists on server, `onChange` method will be called instead.
+Called when the object is not created in remote DB yet.
+The object is defined and synchronized with the server here.
+This method won’t be called if the object already exists on the server, `onChange` method will be called instead
 {% highlight java %}
 // java
 @Override